balderdashy/sails-docs/reference/Internationalization/Internationalization.md

 }
 ```

 Note that the keys in your stringfiles (e.g. "Hello %s, how are you today?") are **case sensitive** and require exact matches.
 There are a few different schools of thought on the best approach here, and it really depends on who/how often you'll be editing the stringfiles vs. HTML in the future.
-Especially if you'll be editing the translations by hand, simpler, all-lowercase key names are often preferable for maintainability.
+Especially if you'll be editing the translations by hand, simpler, all-lowercase key names may be preferable for maintainability.

 For example, here's another pass at `config/locales/es.json`: